blaylockbk/pyBKB_v3/OpenScienceGrid/hrrr_percentiles_by_hour/README.md

 ---

 ## Workflow
-Four basic steps are performed:
+Four basic steps are performed by each worker node:

 1. The HRRR grids are downloaded from the Pando HRRR Archive.
 2. A set of percentiles is computed with `numpy.percentiles()`.